Steve Toll

-Steve Toll (born June 16, 1974 in St. Catharines, Ontario) is a former lacrosse player and current executive in the Canadian Lacrosse League.
+Steve Toll (born June 16, 1974 in St. Catharines, Ontario) is a Canadian retired dual-sport athlete.
 In his 14-year National Lacrosse League career, Toll won five NLL Championships four with the Toronto Rock and one with the Rochester Knighthawks.
 He was a transition specialist, and in 2007 was awarded the first ever National Lacrosse League Transition Player of the Year Award.
+Toll also played professional hockey in the East Coast Hockey League for the Raleigh Icecaps, and played for 3 different teams in the Central Hockey League.

 In October 2011, Toll announced that he was retiring from the NLL to become the Director of Operations for the Durham and Oshawa franchises of the new Canadian Lacrosse League (CLax).

 Junior career

 Toll had one of the greatest junior lacrosse careers in St. Catharines Athletics history.
 Toll would finish his five-year tenure with the A's as the all time leader in assists (355) and points (607) (regular season and playoffs combined).

 Hockey career

 Toll played ice hockey and lacrosse for Rochester Institute of Technology; he was named the NCAA Division III Men's Ice Hockey Player of the Year in 1997.
 Toll also played professional hockey in the East Coast Hockey League and Central Hockey League.